Baharna Books: Celtic Studies

 T. W. Rolleston, Celtic Myths and Legends

-Charles Squire, Celtic Myth and Legend, Poetry and Romance
+Charles Squire, Celtic Myth and Legend: Poetry & Romance

 Retellings